weavegitops/weave-gitops-assured-demo/README.md

 ### Set up a Kubernetes cluster

-Set up a Kubernetes cluster that Flux and the Weave GitOps Assured offering can be installed onto.
+Set up a Kubernetes cluster that Flux and the Weave GitOps Assured offering demo can be installed onto.

 For example, it is possible to the follow the [kind quick start guide](https://kind.sigs.k8s.io/docs/user/quick-start/) and create a cluster with
 ```